 It did feel weird at first, especially when the nurses pulled out my breast and pushed it into my baby’s little mouth.
 But then I knew I had to do it and I eventually got used to it.
 So, now, when I was done with the breastfeeding phase, I decided to put out there the realities of the most imperative motherly duty.
 I felt this was required so new moms are more aware and not ignorant or scared about what to do and what not to do, like I was after my first delivery.

 The perks of breastfeeding:

 DEVELOPS DIGESTIVE TRACT: Colostrum is the ideal first milk that helps develop the newborn’s immature digestive tract.
-It is rich in immune cells and many antibodies which prevent various types of sicknesses like respiratory tract infections, etc. Together, the foremilk and hind milk are rich in carbohydrates, fats, protein, growth factors, enzymes and nucleotides and have a whole lot of benefits.
+It is rich in immune cells and many antibodies that prevent various types of sicknesses like respiratory tract infections, etc. Together, the foremilk and hind milk are rich in carbohydrates, fats, protein, growth factors, enzymes and nucleotides and have a whole lot of benefits.

 SAVES TIME AND MONEY: The milk is free and also available anytime anywhere.
 I have made use of this opportunity so much that my friends were flabbergasted in places like Pizza Hut, Ritz Classic or at an elite party.
 Also, while travelling especially, you don’t have to worry about cleaning and sterilizing bottles or calculating how much to feed your baby.

 LESS PREP TIME: Preparation time is less as compared to infant formula.
 This means more snooze time especially at night because you don’t have to get up from your bed to prepare it.
 I would just feed my baby while both of us were lying down.
 Once she was done and asleep, I would also adjust myself and go back to sleep.
 Do not worry, there is more on breastfeeding positions below.